microsoft/coyote/docs/_learn/advanced/object-sharing.md

 Conceptually one should think of a Coyote SharedObject as a wrapper around a Coyote actor.
 Thus, one needs to be careful about stashing references inside a SharedObject and treat it in the same manner as sharing references between actors.
-In the case of a `SharedDictionary` both key and value objects (which are passed by reference into the dictionary) should not be mutated unless first removed from the dictionary because this can lead to a data race.
+In the case of a `SharedDictionary` both the key and the value (which are passed by reference into the dictionary) should not be mutated unless first removed from the dictionary because this can lead to a data race.
 Consider two actors that share a `SharedDictionary` object `D`.
-If both actors grab the value `D[k]` at the same key `k` they will each have a reference to the same value object, creating the potential for a data race (unless the intention is to only do read operations on the value object).
+If both actors grab the value `D[k]` at the same key `k` they will each have a reference to the same object, creating the potential for a data race (unless the intention is to only do read operations on that object).

 The same note holds for `SharedRegister<T>` when `T` is a `struct` type with reference fields inside it.